How to use the command 'sherlock' (with examples)

 Explanation:

-• username: The specific username you want to search for on social networks.
+• username: The username you’d like to search for securely across networks.

 Use case 4: Make requests over Tor with a new Tor circuit after each request